CaSToRC-CyI/isc2024-tutorial/profiling-tutorial/README.md

 Then, open a new local terminal, and follow the connection instructions from the output file.
 I.e., first:
 ```
-<local-laptop> $ ssh -N -J u11229@glogin.hlrn.de u11229@ggpu201 -L 5626:localhost:5626 -L 5151:localhost:5151
+ssh -N -J u11229@glogin.hlrn.de u11229@ggpu201 -L 5626:localhost:5626 -L 5151:localhost:5151
 ```
-Then in your previous terminal, click on the links (on linux Ctrl+Leftmouse) or copy the URL's to your browser.
+Then in your previous terminal (on the cluster), click on the links (on linux Ctrl+LeftMouse) or copy the URL's to your browser.

 In your browser, you should see two tabs open; one for the Jupyter notebook, and one for Tensorboard:
 ![image](https://github.com/CaSToRC-CyI/isc2024-tutorial/assets/5969044/96d6b396-2d08-45b8-84ed-a5ccfb737b38)